 What Prerequisites Are Required to Earn an Online Certificate in Risk Management?

-While online certificate programs in risk management don’t require the long list of requirements that a doctoral in risk management carries with it, you still need specific minimums to before you pursue your online certificate.
+While risk management online certificate don’t require the long list of requirements that a doctoral in risk management carries with it, you still need specific minimums to before you pursue your online certificate.
 For most certificate programs, you’ll need a bachelor’s degree.

 How Do Certificate Programs Differ from Degrees in Risk Management?